buddemat/elasticsearch-queries/add-unique-ids-approaches.md

 # Ways to create unique ids in elasticsearch index

-I'm looking for ways to auto generate unique IDs in elasticsearch indices.
-There are different approaches possible, each with its own set of benefits or drawbacks.
+I'm looking for ways to auto-generate unique IDs in elasticsearch indices.
+There are different approaches possible, each with its own set of benefits and drawbacks.

 Possible characteristics: